eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Therefore, in both cases, we cannot have a profitable manipulation by insincerely voting $C\succ A$ instead of $A\succ C$. $\square$
 {% endproof %}

 We can thus guarantee that there is *never* a reason in any scenario to vote for your *least favorite candidate* over your *most favorite candidate*.
-This proves that, despite allowing greater expression than a ranked Condorcet method, this system is no more manipulable than a typical Condorcet method that uses a ranked ballot.
+This proves that, despite allowing greater expression than a ranked Condorcet method (in allowing intransitive ballots), this system is no more manipulable than a typical Condorcet method that uses a ranked ballot.
+Voting intransitively never provides an advantage in any scenario for $n=3$.

 ## Complex Manipulations